Contact us

 Addiction can cause tremendous physical, mental, and emotional pain, and managing long-term recovery requires self-awareness, openness, and honesty.
 Setting realistic goals, being mindful of warning signs, understanding your triggers, and creating an action plan reduces your chances of a relapse.

-Understanding Relapse in Addiction Treatment
+What is Relapse in Addiction Treatment?

 To overcome relapse, it’s important to understand what caused it.
 It usually happens when someone fails to manage their triggers or cravings for alcohol or drugs or doesn’t have enough support from friends and family.
 To prevent it from happening again, you should identify your triggers and warning signs of impending relapse, then develop coping strategies to resist cravings when they arise.